Half-Days

 December.

-Exasperated instructors confiscate skis and send one-footed groups down the greens.
-The sups laud creative pedagogy, but the parents are not impressed.
+Exasperated instructors confiscate skis and send groups of advanced kids one-footed down the greens.
+The sups laud such creative pedagogy, but the parents are not impressed.
 Lesson prices have gone up.
 A full-day private now starts at around $1300.
 A half day at $900.

 “We’re in a donut,” lament the locals in bars.
 “The snow is hitting everywhere all around us.
 East, West, they’re all getting pounded.
 But not us.”